Clare Frisby

-Clare Kathleen Frisby (born 27 December 1966, Orpington) is a newsreader for Look North based in Leeds, West Yorkshire, England.
+Clare Kathleen Frisby is a newsreader for Look North based in Leeds, West Yorkshire, England.

 Early life

 She first attended Bennett Memorial Diocesan School.
-Later she was the head girl of Combe Bank School, an independent school in Kent, where she took part in drama; the other joint head girl was killed aged 18 on 23 November 1984 in an accident, caused by a freak wave at Sandgate, Kent.
-The family home was in Mereworth.
+Later she was the head girl of Combe Bank School, an independent school in Kent, where she took part in drama.

-Frisby studied Politics at Hull University, graduating in 1989.

 Journalism career

 Frisby became a BBC News trainee in London in October 1989 and worked in newsrooms throughout the UK for the BBC and was one of the few female reporters in Saudi Arabia during the Gulf War.
 She was at BBC Radio York for four years.
-Her television début was as a presenter on Look North.
+Her television debut was as a presenter on Look North.
 Frisby went on to present other bulletins for the region and the neighbouring BBC Yorkshire and Lincolnshire area.

 In September 2007, she became a presenter for The Politics Show for the region.
 She also presented the breakfast news bulletins in the Look North (Leeds) area for 15 years, before switching to lunchtime news slot and a Saturday morning radio show.